ibm-cloud-docs/sap-reference-architecture/sap-ra-implementation-ops-faqs.md

 ## Where do I find information on how to implement SAP on the {{site.data.keyword.cloud_notm}} infrastructure?
 {: faq}

-  * For information on how to implement your SAP NetWeaver environment on the {{site.data.keyword.cloud_notm}} infrastructure, see [SAP NetWeaver on {{site.data.keyword.cloud_notm}}](/docs/infrastructure/sap-netweaver?topic=sap-netweaver-getting-started#getting-started).
+  * For information on how to implement your SAP NetWeaver environment on the {{site.data.keyword.cloud_notm}} infrastructure, see [SAP NetWeaver on {{site.data.keyword.cloud_notm}}](/docs/infrastructure/sap-netweaver?topic=sap-netweaver-getting-started).

-  * For information how to implement your SAP HANA environment on the {{site.data.keyword.cloud_notm}} infrastructure, see [SAP HANA on {{site.data.keyword.cloud_notm}}](/docs/infrastructure/sap-hana?topic=sap-hana-getting-started#getting-started).
+  * For information how to implement your SAP HANA environment on the {{site.data.keyword.cloud_notm}} infrastructure, see [SAP HANA on {{site.data.keyword.cloud_notm}}](/infrastructure/sap-hana?topic=sap-hana-getting-started).

 ## How do I access my SAP systems running on the {{site.data.keyword.cloud_notm}}?
 {: faq}

 You initially access your infrastructure through the {{site.data.keyword.cloud_notm}} console.
 The console provides extra connectivity options, including VPN.
-As this is a self-managed option, the selected connectivity option is your responsibility to implement.
+You're responsible for the implemention of whichever connectivity option you choose because the offering is self-managed.

 ## How do I connect my SAP systems running on the {{site.data.keyword.cloud_notm}} infrastructure to my on-premises systems?
 {: faq}